MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/advanced-user-notifications.md

 Because the Media Attachment is managed by the system, it is outside of the app's sandbox.
 The extension needs to inform the system that it wants access to the file by calling the `StartAccessingSecurityScopedResource` method.
 When the extension is done with the file, it needs to call the `StopAccessingSecurityScopedResource` to release its connection.

-### Adding Custom Actions to a Custom UI
+### Adding custom actions to a custom UI

-As stated above, the Notification UI does not support user interaction so controls such as text fields or buttons are not supported in the UI design.

-Instead, the standard custom actions mechanism is used to add interactivity to a Custom Notification UI.
+Custom action buttons can be used to add interactivity to a Custom Notification UI.
 See the [Working with Notification Actions](~/ios/platform/user-notifications/enhanced-user-notifications.md) section of the [Enhanced User Notifications](~/ios/platform/user-notifications/enhanced-user-notifications.md) document for more details on custom actions.

 In addition to the custom actions, the Notification Content Extension can respond to the following built-in actions as well: